KnetMiner/knetminer-schemas/semantic-motif-taxonomy/knet-motif-categories-doc/SeqSimTextMining.md

-# Class: Text Mining Annotation about Sequence Similarity (SeqSimTextMining)
+# Class: Sequence Similarity Text Mining (SeqSimTextMining)

 _An association that represents a text mining annotation based on sequence similarity._